george24601/george24601.github.io/_posts/2019-04-10-weekly-report.md

 * May use metric dashboards and other visualization tool when there are too many metrics.
 * Maintain a daily log on activities
 * Do not wait for better result.
 Send report in-schdule, and we can update in person later.
+* Focus on accompolishments than tasks!
+Task is for ICs!

 ### Next week's plan